 Trip insurance can cover a range of unexpected costs – from flight cancellations to lost luggage to getting sick abroad.
 If you haven’t already obtained coverage, check the rates at World Nomads.

 Start planning your trip to Italy!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 More Top European Destinations